mjdanielson/University-of-Oregon/Labs/Mapbox-Quick-Start/Mapbox-Quick-Start-Guide.md

 For this section of code, we will need a [style ID](https://docs.mapbox.com/help/glossary/style-id/).
 A style ID is a unique identifier for each style associated with any Mapbox username.
 To use the Mapbox Styles API, you will need to know the style ID for the map style you are working with.

 You will also need the coordinates for Portland, Oregon.
-You can use find the coordinates for Portland using http://geojson.io/#map=2/20.0/0.0 or by replace the longitude field witih: -122.6788 and the latitude field with: 45.5212.
+You can use find the coordinates for Portland using http://geojson.io or by replacing the longitude field witih: -122.6788 and the latitude field with: 45.5212.

 ```
 var map = new mapboxgl.Map({